 A pattern based approach to defining the dynamic infrastructure of UML 2.0.

 The 2U Consortium has recently submitted a proposal for the definition of the UML 2.0 infrastructure.
 This uses an innovative technique of rapidly “stamping out” the definition using a small number of patterns commonly found in software architecture.
 The patterns, their instantiation, and any further language details are described using precise class diagrams and OCL, this enables the definition to be easily understood.
 The main focus of the 2U approach is on the static part of the definition.
 A further concern when modelling software, using languages such as the UML, is describing the dynamic

 |Item Type:||Conference or Workshop Item (Paper)|

-|Deposited On:||28 May 2010 09:48|
+|Date Deposited:||28 May 2010 09:48|